 1. Border Collie

-Border Collies are brilliant dogs and they can actually be wonderful family companions if raised correctly and raised around children, but they also make one of the worst breeds to be around kids if they are not acclimated, exposed, trained, and supervised correctly.
+Border Collies are brilliant dogs, and they can actually be wonderful family companions if raised correctly and raised around children, but they also make one of the worst breeds to be around kids if they are not acclimated, exposed, trained, and supervised correctly.

 Border Collies are bred to herd, and their herding instinct absolutely drives them, which is why they are such good workers and so diligent.
 Now, while that might sound like a good thing because you imagine them herding the baby away from the pool or keeping your kids in sight, this can come with the instinct to bite.
-I've seen far too many times that a Border Collie was "surrendered" to a shelter because it bit a kid that tried to take its dog toy or bit a baby's leg while running by in mid-air, etc. I love this breed but it is only recommended for experienced dog families.
+I've seen far too many times that a Border Collie was "surrendered" to a shelter because it bit a kid that tried to take its dog toy or bit a baby's leg while running by in mid-air, etc. I love this breed, but it is only recommended for experienced dog families.

 2. Siberian Husky

-Siberian Huskies are another incredible breed that I personally love and I have seen these dogs be fantastic in households with older children, but caution should be taken when having an adult Siberian Husky around babies and small children.
+Siberian Huskies are another incredible breed that I personally love, and I have seen these dogs be fantastic in households with older children, but caution should be taken when having an adult Siberian Husky around babies and small children.

-The reason this breed is not naturally good around kids is because it is very intelligent, and, therefore, quite skeptical.
+The reason this breed is not naturally good around kids is that it is very intelligent, and, therefore, quite skeptical.
 Huskies can be neophobic—skeptical of new things, weird movements, unpredictable noises, and most events that take place in a household with small kids.
 Huskies can totally be wonderful if they are raised around kids, but if you are looking to rescue an adult, you might find them to be incompatible with a busy household.
 Also, the larger the breed, the larger the bite, and bites can be unprovoked.